lsst-ts/ts_mtdomegui/doc/user-guide/user-guide.rst

   Louver control system.

 You can see the status of louver control system in this table.
-It shows the current power and related realtime chart.
+It shows the current state, error code, current power, and related realtime chart.
-For each single louver status, you can click the related button to get the detailed information as the following:
+For each single available louver status, you can click the related button to get the detailed information as the following:

 .. figure:: ../screenshot/louver_single.png
   :width: 400

   Single louver status.

-It provides the information of position, torque, motor current, and drive temperature.
+It provides the information of motion state, position, torque, motor current, and drive temperature.

 .. _lsst.ts.mtdomegui-user_thermal: